Victor Grain Free dog food receives the Advisor’s highest rating of 5 stars.

 The Bottom Line

 Judging by its ingredients alone, Victor Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 39% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 34% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a significant amount of meat.

-Victor Grain Free Dog Food is a meat-based dry kibble using an abundance of beef, chicken and pork meals as its main sources of animal protein, thus earning the brand 5 stars.
+Victor Grain Free is a meat-based dry dog food using an abundance of beef, chicken and pork meals as its main sources of animal protein, thus earning the brand 5 stars.